Dima-Zeklam/reading-notes/class-13.md

 PROPERTY |	TYPE	|DESCRIPTION
 --------|----------|-----------
-key	string |	the named key that was added, removed, or modified oldValue|  any	the previous value (now overwritten), or null if a new item was added newValue |	any	the new value, or null if an item was removed url*	| string	the page which called a method that triggered this change
+key	 |string |	the named key that was added, removed, or modified old  |Value|  any	the previous value (now overwritten), or null if a new item was added new  |Value |	any	the new value, or null if an item was removed url*	| string	| the page which called a method that triggered this change

 * Note: the url property was originally called uri.
 Some browsers shipped with that